renvrant/formcontrol-freaks/chapter.md

 > We have defined our initial state in a file of its own
 > to make it easier to find and update.
 > In a real application,
-> it would probably be created by some sort of factory
+> it would probably be created programmatically
 > so that we could swap in something else for testing.
 > Note that in real life, it would *not* come from a database:
 > instead, it's the blank slate that would be updated from a database
 > as the application is being bootstrapped.
-> And yes,
+> (And yes,
 > that bootstrap process would be implemented as
-> a series of update actions.
+> a series of update actions.)
+> However the initial state is created,
+> it should be as empty as possible.

 Another early decision is that we will define functions to create actions, and that each action will have two elements: